planningcenter/pco_api_ruby/README.md

 ## Usage

+1. Create a new API object, passing in your credentials, e.g. `api = PCO::API.new(auth_token: 'token', auth_secret: 'secret')`
-1. Chain path elements together as method calls, e.g. `/people/v1/emails` becomes `api.people.v1.emails`.
+2. Chain path elements together as method calls, e.g. `api.people.v1.emails` becomes `/people/v1/emails`.
-2. For IDs, treat the object like a hash (use square brackets), e.g. `/people/v1/emails/1` becomes `api.people.v1.emails[1]`.
+3. For IDs, treat the object like a hash (use square brackets), e.g. `api.people.v1.emails[1]` becomes `/people/v1/emails/1`.
-3. To execute the request, use `get`, e.g. `api.people.v1.emails[1].get`.
+4. To execute the request, use `get` as a kicker, e.g. `api.people.v1.emails[1].get`.

 ## Example